-Instruction Number (hex) Instruction Meaning 0 A B JnS X Clear AddI X Store the PC at address X and jump to $X+1$.
+Instruction Number (hex) Instruction Meaning 0 A B JnS X Clear AddI X Store the PC at address X and jump to X + 1.
 Put all zeros in AC.
-Add indirect: Go to address X .
-Use the value at X as the actual address of the data operand to add to AC. С JumpI X Jump indirect: Go to address X .
-Use the value at X as the actual address of the location to jump to.
+Add indirect: Go to address X. Use the value at X С JumpI X Jump indirect: Go to address X. Use the value at X as the actual address of the location to jump to.